-The first step towards choosing the right customer feedback solution for your business is thinking about what you’re trying to achieve.
+The first step towards choosing the right customer feedback solution for your CX team is thinking about what you’re trying to achieve.
 The right solution for your competitor could be a total misfire for your business.
 When you don’t think granularly enough about what you’re trying to achieve with the insights you collect, you’re bound to be dissatisfied with their ultimate actionability.

 For most companies, feedback collection options generally fall into one of three buckets:

 If your company has never implemented any kind of feedback collection tool, a high-level overview solution is a good place to start.
 The most well-known overview measurement is NPS (Net Promoter Score), or essentially the measurement of how likely a customer is to recommend your business.
 There are dozens of tools out there you can use to gauge your company’s NPS score for free or close-to-free.

 NPS surveys can be triggered across multiple brand touchpoints giving you a holistic view of customer satisfaction and advocacy.
 While NPS tools are great at giving a bird’s eye view of customer sentiment, the data doesn’t reveal where fracture points exist, making it nearly impossible to action.

 2. Customer Experience Management Tools